syncfusion/document-sdk-winforms-demos/README.md

 * Animation and transition support

 #### Excel Processing (XlsIO)
-* Create, read, and edit Excel workbooks
+* Create, read, and edit Excel workbooks and worksheets
-* Convert Excel files to PDF, HTML, and images
+* Convert Excel files to PDF, images, HTML, and CSV
+* Support for 400+ Excel formulas and formula calculation engine
-* Charts and pivot table support
+* Create and manipulate charts, sparklines, and pivot tables
-* Formula calculations and data validation
+* Apply conditional formatting, data validation, and filters
-* Worksheet protection and encryption
+* Protect worksheets and workbooks with password encryption

 ## <a name="documentation"></a>Documentation